FrancescoCerruto/IARTN_SOME_IP_Laboratory/README.md

 >    ],
 >  "routing" : "Bob",
 >  ```
-> - The someip.json file of the other applications should contain only both their application name and service (offered and searched)' parameters.
+> - The vsomeip.json file of the other applications should contain only both their application's name and service's parameters.
 In addition, the file must specify the routing manager
 > ```bash
 >  //vsomeip.json file for a non-routing manager application (e.g., service Alice)
 >  "applications" : [ <-- my application name and ID